 Compression stockings are medically designed to improve circulation, and relieve the symptoms of edema, vein diseases and other leg discomforts. and guard against further progression of such venous disorders.
 Compression hosiery has much higher content of elastic fibers like Lycra® and spandex than other stockings or socks and can be made from a variety of materials, including cotton and microfiber.

 There are two main types of compression hosiery: uniform and graduated.
 Uniform compression, as the name states, offers the same amount of compression to all parts of the leg.
 According to studies, including one in the British Journal of Surgery, graduated compression hosiery is much more effective in treating vein diseases.
 Graduated compression is tightest at the ankle and pressure gradually decreases as it moves up the leg.
 When circulation is impaired, blood tends to pool in the lower extremities, causing circulation problems.
 The graduated compression helps move blood through veins towards the heart.
-Graduated Compression is measured in millimeters of mercury and ranges from light support in 8-15 mmHg up to 30-40 mmHg and above.
+Graduated Compression is measured in millimeters of mercury and ranges from mild support in 8-15 mmHg up to 30-40 mmHg and above.
 The higher the number the greater the support.

 Compression hosiery is available in several styles, including socks, stockings, knee-highs, thigh-highs and pantyhose for both men and women.

 Graduated compression hosiery is used to improve circulation and aid in leg health.
 When circulation is constricted, it can cause all kinds of vein disorders and other circulation conditions.
 Some of these disorders can be extremely serious.